datsuka-qwerty/Sublimetext3-Backup/README.md

 <font color="Tomato">__ATTENTION__</font> These are assuming Windows.

 1. Click [here](https://www.msys2.org/) to install MSYS32.
-2. Run ``pacman -S`` from the terminal.
+2. Run ``pacman -Syu`` from the terminal.
 (If you wanna use LSP and debuger, install clang-tools-extra and gdb)
 3. Through PATH to the following location.
 	* ``c:\msys64\mingw64\bin`` or using 32bit system ``C:\msys32\mingw32\bin``
 	* ``c:\msys64\user\bin`` or using 32bit system ``C:\msys32\usr\bin``